Choosing a Block of Land

 Western exposure needs to be carefully considered – rooms along the western side will be hard to keep cool on hot summer days.
 Blocks with western views generally cost less than north and eastern views – this is because of the difficulties involved.

-Any falls or rise on the block will impact on the design and overall building costs, sometimes adding considerable dollars and detracting from the useable area of the site.
+Any falls or rise on the block will impact on the design and overall building costs, sometimes adding considerable dollars and detracting from the usable area of the site.

 Any slope on the site must be addressed by design and the severity of the slope, either up or down from front to back (or side to side) must be retained in some way to create a level building area for the home and for the remaining outdoor areas.